peterbatridge/ennea-LED/readme.md

 ![Unsanded Edges](./readme-content/small/unsandedEdges.jpg)
 ![Staining](./readme-content/small/Staining.jpg)
 ### Gluing
-Throughout the gluing process I was using small clamps to hold the pieces in place and also random heavy objects to hold the board flat and in place.
+Throughout the gluing process I was using small clamps to hold the pieces in place and random heavy objects to hold the board flat and in place.
 Next the wooden quarter round was cut to size and glued onto the wood so that there was a larger surface area on the sides of the project board which the aluminum frame could be glued to.<br>
 ![Clamping on quarter round](./readme-content/small/ClampingWood.jpg)<br>